-If you already have you reusable grocery bags and simply need to get some produce bags, I prefer these reusable mesh produce bags because they’re washable, lightweight yet strong, and have tags with the tare weight.
+If you already have you reusable grocery bags and simply need to get some produce bags, I prefer these organic cotton reusable produce bags because they’re washable, lightweight yet strong, and have tags with the tare weight.

 20. Compostable Dog Waste Bags